 We are now witnessing an overreaction, where everyone is calling into question anything.

 And as in any witch hunting, the bigger the prey the more glory (and power) for the hunter.

-That many articles which purport to “debunk pop-psychology myths” are going viral (mine included) is the proof that we are in the middle of a “psychology sh*t storm” fueled not by actual scientists, but by amateurs.
+That many articles that purport to “debunk pop-psychology myths” are going viral (mine included) is the proof that we are in the middle of a “psychology sh*t storm” fueled not by actual scientists, but by amateurs.

 The Dark & Basest Human Drives Are Fanning The Crisis

 Typical human biases and some of the darkest human drives are also stoking the flames higher.

 Scientists whose life-work have been called into question have sometimes reacted not like cool-minded scientists, but like the ego-driven creatures we often are (again: psychology at play).